carterw/loboris_backports/README.md

 ## ADC

 The ADC implementation of MicroPython is [described here](https://docs.micropython.org/en/latest/esp32/quickref.html#adc-analog-to-digital-conversion), the loboris implementation is [documented here](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/adc).
 The loboris port adds access to ADC2 via the 'unit' parameter.
 Also added are *deinit()* (frees the pin for other purposes) and *vref()* (set up a reference voltage) methods.
 A set of handy convenience methods are implemented for periodically collecting ADC data as a separate task.

+## Filesystems

+The loboris port allows for [three different possible filesystem types](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/filesystems); FatFSs (microsoft filesystem?), SPIFF, and LittleFS.
+These can all be imaged and flashed from the build script.

+## Thread support

+Mainstream MicroPython uses a [multiple-task technique called asyncio](https://github.com/micropython/micropython-lib/tree/master/uasyncio).
+In the loboris port a [thread mechanism was implemented](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/thread) which seems very handy.
+Maybe both could be available in mainstream MicroPython.